 Hence, Lord Ji Fa and his prime minister Jiang Ziya led Zhou’s army, together with some other rebellion lords, they decisively attacked Shang’s capital city.
 This was the Battle of Muye.

 The reasons of Zhou’s expedition include the King Di Xin had been obsessed with alcohol and women, disrespected the nobles, ignored grand sacrificial ceremony, and empowered humble people.

 On the other side, King Di Xin had to arm many slaves to fight back.

 Zhou’s soldiers were brave and well trained, however, the Shang’s hastily organized slaves, most of whom were captives of wars and had never been treated well, had mutinied out of sudden.

-Di Xin and his few remaining loyal soldiers and generals, most of which sacrificed in the end, fought bravely but still failed.
+Di Xin's royal soldiers and generals, most of whom sacrificed in the end, fought bravely but still failed.

-After hearing Zhou’s army succeed and was marching toward the royal palace, King Di Xin wore his most valuable outfit and fancy jade jewelries, climbed to the tallest building in his palace and burnt himself.
+Hearing Zhou’s army succeeded and was marching toward the royal palace, King Di Xin wore his most valuable outfit and fancy jade jewelries, came to the tallest building in his palace, and burnt himself down there.

-Zhou’s lord, then cut Di’s head out of his body and killed his beloved queen.
+Zhou’s lord, then, cut off Di Xin’s head, and killed his beloved women.

 Ending of Shang Dynasty in History of China

 After King Di Xin’s death, the Shang Dynasty was officially ended.